 Language – the ability to understand words and sentences so that we can follow what is being said to us.
 It involves organising our thoughts and ideas, using the appropriate vocabulary in context and forming grammatically correct sentences (ready for talking).

 Speech - the ability to combine sounds together to say words.

 Non-verbal communication (NVC) - is the ability to understand and use gesture, body language, facial expression and voice to communicate messages.

 Speech, Language and Communication Need (SLCN) encompasses difficulties children may experience with all three areas of communication.
 Some children may only have difficulties in one area, whilst others may have problems in all three.

-At MGJ we have staff who have been trained in ELKLAN speech and Language support - Mrs Hills and Mrs Budd, who work in conjunction with Surrey County Council Speech and Language Therapists.
+At MGJ we have staff who have been trained in ELKLAN speech and Language support - Mrs Budd, who works in conjunction with Surrey County Council Speech and Language Therapists.
 They are able to assist with a range of speech, language and communication difficulties.

 A support session may be individual or in a small group and will last for approximately six weeks.